yingweiwo

 Additional Infomation

-Daunorubicin Hydrochloride is the hydrochloride salt of an anthracycline antineoplastic antibiotic with therapeutic effects similar to those of doxorubicin.
-Daunorubicin exhibits cytotoxic activity through topoisomerase-mediated interaction with DNA, thereby inhibiting DNA replication and repair and RNA and protein synthesis.
+Daunorubicin hydrochloride is the hydrochloride salt of anthracycline antitumor antibiotics, and its therapeutic effect is similar to that of doxorubicin.
+Daunorubicin exerts cytotoxic activity through topoisomerase-mediated interaction with DNA, thereby inhibiting DNA replication and repair as well as the synthesis of RNA and proteins.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.